Receipt-Wrangler/.github/profile/README.md

 - [Examples](https://github.com/Receipt-Wrangler/.github/tree/main/examples)

-Step 2: Set up config.prod.json
+## Step 2: Set up config.prod.json

 This config needs to be in the directory that gets mounted to /go/api/config from the docker-compose.yaml above.

 See the [config documentation](https://github.com/Receipt-Wrangler/.github/tree/main/configuration/configuration.md) for samples and explanations of each value.

-## Step 2: Set up feature-config.prod.json

-This config also needs to be in the directory that gets mounted to /go/api/config

 ## Step 3: Add proxy in NPM Proxy Manager (Optional):